-I had another reason to visit too because the ley lines cross at Gunwalloe as they do at St Michael’s Mount and so it has a very special place in local heritage.
+I had another reason to visit too because the ley lines cross at Gunwalloe, just as they do at St Michael’s Mount.
+And so it has a very special place in local heritage.

-There is ample National Trust car parking at Gunwalloe (and loos) supervised by the dog from the local farm, just above the cove and so with the meter fed we set off on foot to explore.
+There is ample National Trust car parking at Gunwalloe (and loos) supervised by the dog from the local farm.

 Gunwalloe Church Cove and Dollar coves

 You may think that Gunwalloe Cove is vaguely familiar?
-Well it was used as a location for the wreck of the Queen Charlotte – how evocative was that with the long history of shipwrecks in the treacherous waters of cornish storms.
+The fictional wreck of the Queen Charlotte was filmed here.
+How evocative to use this cove with the long history of shipwrecks in the treacherous waters of cornish storms.